ogzmsl/HandDetection/README.md

 [![product-screenshot]](https://pythonrepo.com/repo/cvzone-cvzone)

 It is a Computer vision package that makes it easy to operate image processing and AI functions.
-It mainly uses OpenCV and Mediapipe libraries.
+It mainly uses OpenCV and Google Mediapipe libraries.

 Usage areas
 * Military Industry (submarine sonic wave scans), underwater imaging.